Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 - Services (electrical outlets, furniture or plants) can add up to 20% extra to the cost.

-- Costs will generally be higher for exhibitions with high attendances and for some specialist exhibitions.
+- Costs will generally be higher for national exhibitions with high visitor numbers and for some specialist exhibitions.

 Total costs will include several other elements